 I hope I have shown that policy networks play a very important role in two different ways.
 First of all, policy networks give insights in recruitment processes of actors in elite positions and may reveal hidden power centers in society.
 In that case, policy networks have been and have to be connected to recruitment theories.
 Nominations in leading positions may well be based on personal qualifications as well as on institutional links for control and information or combinations of both.
 If our aim is to connect policy networks to collective outcomes, however, we have to derive policy networks from and link to fundamental processes of interest alignment.
 Interest alignment is primarily linked with the bargaining stage where policy positions are adapted on the basis of convincing information or new voting positions taken on the basis of logrolling or enforcement processes.
 They are the basis for the transformation of preferences into binding outcomes in the voting stage.
-Whereas first studies were based on exchange processes, later studies specified persuasion, logrolling and enforcement as the three fundamental processes of interest alignment.
+Whereas first studies were based on exchange processes, later studies specified persuasion, logrolling, and enforcement as the three fundamental processes of interest alignment.
 The relevant policy networks were derived from these three processes.
 Moreover, some conditions could be derived for which of the three processes is likely dominant and whether the other two are likely to strengthen or undermine the dominant process.

 Several steps still have to be taken.
 First, the link between bargaining processes and procedural rules in the voting stage is not yet well elaborated.
 What happens when the bargaining stage does not lead to (sufficient) interest alignment?
-Can institutional rules survive when interests are not aligned over a long period?
+Can institutional rules survive when interests are not aligned over a long period, such as presently seems to be the case in the European Union?
 What are the effects on implementation and acceptance of the outcomes?
 Collective outcomes are not solely determined on the basis of collective decisions.
 They have to be implemented as well.
 The abovementioned extensions of the networks and models to implementation are very important, therefore.
+They require new types of data as well, like process produced data by administrations and social media, as advocated by Thurner (2017).